Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 However, you don’t need to be completely disappointed as this opened up a huge opportunity in the market and there were other manufacturers happy to step in.

-Our main recommendation is the Eufy video doorbell.
+My top recommendation is the Eufy video doorbell.
 This has excellent 2k footage and comes in both a wired and battery powered version (with an extremely good battery life).

 Featured image credit: Ring.com